 Flowing-up to Emirates

-Pilots at flydubai with at least 2,000 hours of jet experience have promising career advancement opportunities, particularly through transitioning to Emirates Airline.
+Pilots at flyDubai with at least 2,000 hours of jet experience have promising career advancement opportunities, particularly through transitioning to Emirates Airlines.
 Emirates has broadened its recruitment criteria to include First Officers who are non-type rated, meaning those with experience on turboprop or jet aircraft.
 This initiative allows pilots to be trained to operate Emirates’ all-wide-body fleet, including Boeing 777s and the upcoming Boeing 777-Xs expected to enter service from 2025.
 Naturally, since flyDubai pilots are already working as airline pilots under the Emirates umbrella, they have an advantage of being selected for the “flow up” program to become pilots with Emirates.

 Dont forget, that Emirates offers competitive, tax-free salary packages to its pilots.
 For First Officers, the basic monthly salary ranges from AED 31,341 to AED 33,781 (approximately USD 8,500 to USD 9,200), with additional flight pay based on flying hours.Captains receive a basic monthly salary of approximately AED 46,670 (around USD 12,700), with total monthly earnings, including flight pay, reaching about USD 14,000.
 These figures exclude other benefits such as accommodation, education allowances, and profit sharing.

-Overall, transitioning from flydubai to Emirates presents a clear pathway for pilots to advance their careers, operate wide-body aircraft, and benefit from enhanced compensation packages.
+Overall, transitioning from flyDubai to Emirates presents a clear pathway for pilots to advance their careers, operate wide-body aircraft, and benefit from enhanced compensation packages.

 Read more about how to get a job with Emirates >>